Lans12345/lapit-kapit/README.md

 Project Lapit-Kapit by Team USWAG

-This project is created in Flutter and can be run by opening the folding then running the main.dart file
+This project is created in Flutter and will run just by opening the "lib" folder then running the "main.dart" file